OpenTechStrategies/torque/TorqueDataConnect/README.md

   the username to log into the wiki to prerender cached data.
 Defaults to ""
 * `$wgTorqueDataConnectWikiPassword`" - used in conjunction with $wgTorqueDataConnectCache to set the username to log into the wiki to prerender cached data.
 Defaults to ""
+* `$wgTorqueDataConnectCache`" - when set, torque will cache the html versions of pages as needed, most notably the table of contents pages, though later other pages could be added.
+These caches are built for each combination of group/row pairs as defined in the torque configuration
+* `$wgTorqueDataConnectWikiUsername`" - used in conjunction with `$wgTorqueDataConnectCache`, setting the username with which to log into the wiki for parsing (if needed).
+* `$wgTorqueDataConnectWikiPassword`" - used in conjunction with `$wgTorqueDataConnectCache`, setting the password with which to log into the wiki for parsing (if needed).

 ### WikiPage configuration